osu-crypto/libOTe/AUDIT.md

 - `open`: accepted finding that still needs a fix.
 - `fixed`: a fix and its regression evidence have been recorded.
 - `deferred`: accepted finding whose fix is intentionally postponed.
+- `closed (...)`: the concern was resolved with the disposition in parentheses.

+Audit status: closed on 2026-08-27 after the cleanup and verification pass.
+The RevCuckoo implementation was excluded because it is undergoing a separate set of substantial changes.
+AUD-001 remains intentionally deferred.

 ## AUD-001: Ring-LPN regular support can lose effective weight after factor folding